OSInside/kiwi/doc/source/building/working_with_images/vagrant_setup.rst

    vagrant init my-box
    vagrant up --provider libvirt
    vagrant ssh

-.. note:: Vagrant Providers

-   Currently, KIWI only supports the libvirt and virtualbox providers.
-   There are also other providers available, which require a different box layout (currently not supported by KIWI).

 .. [#f1] The insecure key is removed from the box when the it is first
          booted via Vagrant.